-Holding onto a slim lead in 2012, No. 15 Clemson pulled out a trick play that contributed to a win over ACC rival Georgia Tech.
-The pass from wide receiver DeAndre Hopkins back to quarterback Tahj Boyd is considered to be the first iteration of the “Philly Special” before Nick Foles made it Super Bowl famous.
+Holding onto a slim lead in 2012, No. 15 Clemson pulled out some trickery that contributed to a win over ACC rival Georgia Tech.
+The pass from wide receiver DeAndre Hopkins back to quarterback Tahj Boyd is considered to be the first iteration of the "Philly Special" before Nick Foles made it Super Bowl famous.

 8. LSU's Field Goal Flip

 What's better than a trick play?
 When you run a fake field goal to a 170-pound kicker to beat the 12th-ranked team in the country.
 In 2007, the LSU Tigers won the national title and had First-Team All-SEC kicker Colt David on their roster.
 Facing No. 12 South Carolina, head coach Les Miles cooked up this backfield trickery to take the lead before halftime.

 7. Western Kentucky's Fake Kneel